Save a Fortune and Build your Own Home as an Owner Builder

 In more expensive owner builder builds and houses designed by an architect there are often more elements that are custom built.
 This can mean savings made by bulk buying don’t work.
 So it is vital to the project to make sure the costs savings of Owner Building a house are worth the time and risk.

 We also make sure that our clients understand that an Owner Builder construction loan is not like an ordinary home loan.
 The banks don’t just hand you the money at the start and wish you luck.
-Instead the loan needs to be paid out in installments, once certain requirements are met.
-For example a stage is not considered to be completed, until all fixtures are fixed into place.
+Instead, the loan needs to be paid out in installments, once certain requirements are met.
+For example, a stage is not considered to be completed, until all fixtures are fixed into place.
 This means that you may be completely on schedule with windows and doors in place but unless they are actually fixed in, the banks won’t pay the next installment.

 Unless you have been an Owner Builder before it is easy to get into trouble when dealing with finances.
 If for example, the bank is unable to pay until you have completely fixed in the windows and doors you will need to make sure your builder has done this.
-The builder’s invoice for work completed to date however may already be passed due and he or she may be unwilling to continue until he has been paid.
+The builder’s invoice for work completed to date, however, may already be passed due and he or she may be unwilling to continue until he has been paid.
 This situation (and many others like it) can absolutely be avoided but you need to know how it all works up front and before the problems occur.
-There are also a number of other things that need to be put in place before they can start, things like having an owner builder licence and owner builder insurance.
+There are also a number of other things that need to be put in place before they can start, things like having an owner builder license and owner builder insurance.

 Once our team has gathered as much information about your owner builder project (and you) as possible, they then make an assessment as to whether the loan is viable and if it is they put it all into a proposal document.
 This proposal outlines what we can do to help them, what kind of loan they are eligible for, why we recommend they go that way and what the costs of that loan (and using our services) are.
-We make a time with the client to go through the proposal with them so they understand the process.
+We make time with the client to go through the proposal with them so they understand the process.
 We make an appointment time so we know they will be in front of the computer and then email them through the proposal.
 This allows us to talk through all the details at a time our client is able to focus.